bsdimp/freebsd-git-docs/mini-primer.md

 with the same problems.
 That's one way to manage the branch, but it's the least flexible.

-Git has a concept of 'rebasing' which you can use to avoids these issues.
-The 'git rebase' command will basically replay all the commits relative to the parent branch at a newer location on that parent branch.
-This section will briefly cover how to do this, but will not cover all scenarios.
+In addition to merging, git supports the concept of 'rebasing' which avoids these issues.
+The 'git rebase' command replays all the commits of a branch at a newer location on the parent branch.
+We'll cover the most common scenarios that arise using it.

 #### Create a branch

 Let's say you want to make a hack to FreeBSD's ls command to never, ever do color.
-There's many reasons to do this, but this example will use that as a baseline.
+There are many reasons to do this, but this example will use that as a baseline.
 The FreeBSD ls command changes from time to time, and you'll need to cope with those changes.
 Fortunately, with git rebase it usually is automatic.